 11. Why and how to avoid a root canal

-Root canals, or the removal of the main, central nerve inside a tooth, are said to stop further damage when a cavity is infecting this area with bacteria.
-The problem is that the central nerve isn’t the only nerve in a tooth.
+Root canals, or the removal of the main, central nerve inside an infected tooth, are said to be safe by the American Dental Association.
+The problem is that the central nerve isn’t the only area of the tooth infected with pathogenic, anaerobic bacteria.
+Keeping an infected root canal tooth in your mouth can wreak havoc on your body.

 12. Toxicity, whole body burden and dental cavitations

-Not many people know what cavitations even are and the risks of them lurking in your mouth.
+Not many people know what cavitations are and the risks of them lurking in your mouth.
+Think 10 million wisdom teeth extractions per year, many of them leaving behind shards of tooth and tooth ligaments that attract bad bacteria in the tooth socket, and you start to get the picture.
 This presentation explains it all.

 13. 12 things your tongue is telling you that you can’t ignore